ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Wayland, Sedge Meadow Cons.
 Area, E. Nielsen, Sept.
 20, 2008

-Until the Wild Indigo Duskywing was formally described by William T. Forbes in 1936, lepidopterists included it, Persius Duskywing, and sometimes even Columbine Duskywing (Erynnis lucilius), under the heading “persius.”
+Until the Wild Indigo Duskywing was formally described by William T. Forbes in 1936, lepidopterists included it, Persius Duskywing (Erynnis persius), and sometimes even Columbine Duskywing (Erynnis lucilius), under the heading “persius.”
 These three duskywings are difficult to distinguish even today and are sometimes referred to as the “persius complex”.
-Thus all of Samuel Scudder’s and other early records of “Persius Duskywing” in New England tell us hardly anything, because they do not distinguish between the Wild Indigo and the true Persius.
-However, it seems clear that Wild Indigo Duskywing was present in eastern Massachusetts in the late 19th century.
+Thus Scudder’s discussion of “Persius Duskywing” in New England does not tell us much, because it does not distinguish between the Wild Indigo and the true Persius.
+But re-determinations of old specimens have demonstrated that Wild Indigo Duskywing was present in eastern Massachusetts and in Deerfield in the late 19th century.

 Host Plants and Habitat

-The Wild Indigo Duskywing also utilizes Wild Lupine (Lupinus perennis) and Crown Vetch (Coronilla varia) in our area.
-The 1995-99 Connecticut Atlas found larvae on all three of these host plants O’Donnel et al. 2007).
+Wild Indigo Duskywing also utilizes wild lupine (Lupinus perennis) and crown vetch (Coronilla varia) in our area.
+The 1995-99 Connecticut Atlas found larvae on all three of these host plants (O’Donnell et al. 2007).
 However, wild lupine is not found today (and probably was not historically) in the wild in eastern Massachusetts, and there are very few locations for it in western Massachusetts.
 Not surprisingly, Wild Indigo Duskywing’s use of that plant here has not been reported.

 Wild Indigo Duskywing is no longer confined to dry, sandy barrens, but is adapting to many open-space habitats owing to the use of new larval hosts (Cech 2005).